 - HELP sessions for both Adults and Youth

 - Planning Committee for one of our four signature events throughout the year

 - Day of event help (set up, registration, ushers, greeters, take down)

 - Reception, data entry, scanning and filing, preparing material for programs and events

 The requirements and process to become a mentor may vary from time to time:

 - Attend a volunteer information session

-- Have enough time to commit for at least two hours per week on a regular basis for a minimum of six months
+- Have enough time to commit to at least one session a week (two hours) on a regular basis for a minimum of 10-15 weeks

 - Complete an interview as applicable